 What Is Shakarpara

-The shakarpara dough is typically made from ingredients like whole wheat flour, semolina (sooji), ghee, and spices, and it can be sweetened with sugar or jaggery to add a sweet flavor.
+The shakarpara dough is typically made from ingredients like all purpose flour or whole wheat flour, semolina (sooji), ghee, and spices, and it can be sweetened with sugar or jaggery to add a sweet flavor.

 - Whole Wheat Flour: This forms the base of the dough and provides a nutty, whole-grain flavor.
 It's a healthier alternative to all-purpose flour.